adrianRoman24/Sherrif-of-Nottingam/Readme.txt

     - addKingAndQueenBonus verification method for each type of legal good if there is a king or queen in the order in which the players were given

-Implementation logic and classes used:
+Logic implementation and classes used:

     In the main method we take over the list of players, the cards and the number of rounds, and with these we create our game (Game).
-In order to work, the Game needs of:
+In order to work, the Game needs:
-    - the list of players who can be Basic (Normal Player), Greedy (Player subclass) or Bribe (also Player subclass) in depending on each one's strategy.
-I used these legacies because of the classes Bribe and Greedy use in certain situations the methods (style) of playing from the basic player (for example, when Bribe does not have enough money then creates the same box as the base player.
+    - the list of players who can be Basic (Normal Player), Greedy (Player subclass) or Bribe (also Player subclass) depending on each one's strategy.
+I used these legacies because the classes Bribe and Greedy use in certain situations the methods (style) of playing from the basic player (for example, when Bribe does not have enough money, he creates the same box as the base player.
 The player class fields are quite intuitive since I used a list of integers of goods) for each type of goods we needed (goods in hand, bag and goods brought on the stall.
 I used some